sts10/compound-passphrase-list-safety-checker/readme.markdown

 Now I _think_ this tool would remove either the word "paper" or "boy" in this situation, due to that being a normal compounding, neuatralizing this Venn diagram problem as well.
 But I'm not sure, so that's something to look into.

-Fediverse user varx brought [this situation to my attention](https://i.write.codethat.sucks/@varx/99957388754676479).
+Note: A Fediverse user brought this situation to my attention.

 ## What this tool does